Counselling services for students and employees

 patrizia.giampieri-deutsch@kl.ac.at

-The KL Women's Representative is committed to the sustainable promotion of equality and diversity at our university.
+The KL Women and Equality Officer is committed to the sustainable promotion of equality and diversity at our university.
 She advises and supports the university committees in all matters relating to the advancement of women and equal opportunities.

-All staff and students are welcome to contact the Women's Representative directly with their ideas and suggestions for promoting equality.
+All staff and students are welcome to contact the Women and Equality Officer directly with their ideas and suggestions for promoting equality.
 Together we develop measures to create a fair and inclusive environment for everyone at KL.

 Contact: afitap.koepruelue@kl.ac.at